 When I first joined Tailwind, I only planned to use it for scheduling.
-I definitely underestimated the Tribes community and what an asset that would be in my Pinterest marketing journey!
-Tribes are basically Tailwind community group boards.
-You can join tribes by heading to the ‘Tribes’ tab and searching relevant keywords to your niche.
-Request to join a tribe and once accepted, you can add your pins so that everyone in the tribe can see and share!
+I definitely underestimated Tailwind Communities and what an asset that would be in my Pinterest marketing journey!
+Communities are basically Tailwind group boards.
+You can join Communities by heading to the ‘Communities’ tab and searching relevant keywords to your niche.
+Request to join a community and once accepted, you can add your pins so that everyone in the community can see and share!
 Staying consistent with this a very effective way to get your pins seen by a larger audience.

-When you’re drafting your pin, you can select the ‘add to tribes’ button and select the tribe you would like to share your pin in.
+When you’re drafting your pin, you can select the ‘add to communities’ button and select the community you would like to share your pin in.
 The members can then see and re-pin your pin.